SAP-samples/teched2025-DA260/exercises/ex3/README.md

 # Exercise 3 - Replicate Files from Google Cloud Storage (GCS) via Replication Flows to SAP Datasphere

-This exercise involves creating a Replication Flow that reads data from a SAP S/4 HANA CDS Views and replicates this data into SAP Datasphere local tables with delta capture as target.
-This process involves modelling of a replication flow and configuring it to consume a pre-existing S4 HANA connection and pick the required source objects to copy them into new target tables in SAP Datasphere.
+This exercise involves creating a Replication Flow that reads data from Google Cloud Storage (GCS) CSV Files and replicates this data into SAP Datasphere local tables.
+This process involves modelling of a replication flow and configuring it to consume a pre-existing GCS connection and pick the required source objects to copy them into new target tables in SAP Datasphere.

-In this exercise we will make use of connections that are pre-delivered in your SAP Datasphere instance, e.g. the SAP S/4HANA on Premise source system.
-You can check the the S/4HANA connection in the “Connections” application inside your SAP Datasphere space.
+In this exercise we will make use of connections that are pre-delivered in your SAP Datasphere instance, e.g. the Google Cloud Storage (GCS).
+You can check the the GCS connection in the “Connections” application inside your SAP Datasphere space.

-The Task is to load the CDS Views for
+The Task is to load the CSV Views from Google Cloud Storage for:
-- Business Partner -  Z_CDS_EPM_BUPA
+-   Products
+-	ProductTexts
+-	Addresses
+-	Employees
+-	SalesOrders
+-	BusinessPartners
+-	ProductCategories
-- Product - Z_CDS_EPM_PD
+-	ProductCategoryText
-- Sales Order - Z_CDS_EPM_SO
-- Sales Order Items - Z_CDS_EPM_SO_I

-in delta mode into Datasphere.
-The delta mode is required to setup the historic price derivation in the transformation flow later
+into SAP Datasphere.

-Step by Step guide:
+Step-by-step guide:
-Refer to the provided solution below for a detailed, step-by-step guide to complete Exercise 1.
+Refer to the provided solution below for a detailed, step-by-step guide to complete Exercise 3.

 1. Open your SAP Datasphere using the provided credentials.
 Your user is associated with a default space that has the same name as your user where you can work and create your various data artifacts like the replication flow.

     ![ex_03_01](images/ex_03_01.png)

-2. Click on the Data Builder to see the Data Builder homepage as shown below and you can see *New Replication Flow* tile.
+2. Click on the *Data Builde*r to see the Data Builder homepage as shown below and you can see *New Replication Flow* tile.

     ![ex_03_02](images/ex_03_02.png)